dogukanbalcii/Authentication_Project/README.md

 ### Form Security
 - **CSRF Protection:** Both registration and login forms are protected against CSRF attacks using Symfony's built-in token generation.
+- **JWT Token:** The application uses JSON Web Tokens (JWT) for authentication, providing a stateless and secure method for user identity verification.
+JWT tokens are generated upon successful login and must be included in subsequent requests for access to protected resources, enhancing overall security.

 # Screenshots